-This lemon crinkle cookie recipe is quite easy.
-Homemade citrus dessert that looks pretty covered in powdered sugar and tastes delicious.
+This lemon crinkle cookie recipe is quite easy to make.
+Homemade citrus dessert that looks pretty covered in powdered sugar and tastes delicious too.

 This lemon crinkle cookie recipe has a pop of tartness but sweet as ever.
 The outside has a fun broken look to it and you can color them whatever color you’d like for the holidays too.
-Just one of many quick easy dessert recipes we have here on The Typical Mom blog. (affiliate links present)
+Just one of many quick easy dessert recipes we have here on The Typical Mom blog. (affiliate links present, originally published 10/21)

 You can use bottled lemon juice if need be but if you have ever made anything like homemade lemonade you know how much better freshly squeezed citrus is.
 There really isn’t a comparison.
 Add more for a tarter flavor or keep it more mild.
 That is the great part about baking yourself, you can adjust away.

 These are homemade but we also have a recipe for easy cake mix crinkle cookies too!
 Those can use any cake mix you want and can be colored red and green for Christmas time too quite easily.
 But everything from scratch is just better right?
 If you do have a bit more time I would highly recommend trying these.
 They’ll be a hit!

 If you have seen these at a restaurant or a friends house and thought about making them yourself, they are easier than you’d think.
 We made lemon here but other citrus flavors with a bit of zest are terrific too.
 Want to make these for Christmas?
 Add peppermint extract instead with some crushed candy canes, or make red velvet crinkle cookies too. 😉

 When making crinkle cookies the powdered sugar seeps into the cracks when it begins baking and makes the top look like a canyon of crevices.
 It is a fun way to make dessert “funny looking” and people smile.